 What can be done to slow antibiotic resistance?

 Every time antibiotics are used, bacteria have the opportunity to develop resistance.
 So it is important to limit the use of antibiotics to situations requiring them.
+Some illnesses cannot be helped with antibiotics because they are caused by a virus rather than a bacterial infection.

 “It’s also important to use the right antibiotic to treat bacterial infections,” Dr. Brickner continued.
 “Instead of thinking it’s best to receive the most powerful medicine that will kill the most bacteria, we should want the antibiotic that’s most targeted against the bacteria causing our illness.
 The targeted approach not only helps fight antibiotic resistance but also helps prevent side effects and hard-to-treat infections that result from killing good bacteria.”